SaladTechnologies/salad-kitchen-docs/content/docs/guides/your-pc/626-how-to-disable-ecc.md

 ## Step 3: Verify ECC is Disabled

-Just like tasting your dressing before pouring it over the salad, you’ll want to double-check your work:
+Just like tasting your dressing before pouring it over the salad, you'll want to double-check your work:

 1. Run the same command from **Step 1**: